The vaccination rate for every suburb in New Zealand on an interactive map

 These maps are made using Ministry of Health data on the vaccination uptake across the country.
 In the maps below, the first and second dose uptake rate is shown as a percentage of that area’s population.
 This data uses eligible population for proportion, and so excludes children aged 0 to 11.
 The population denominator we use is based on Health Service User numbers provided by the Ministry of Health.

-This map is updated every Wednesday with every vaccine data release, and is now displaying the data released on October 27, along with the percentage change since last week.
+This map is updated every Wednesday with every vaccine data release and is now displaying the data released on November 3, along with the percentage change since last week.

 All of The Spinoff’s data visualisations are made possible thanks to donations from Spinoff Members; join here so we can continue this work.